RamanLab/iCOMIC_doc/docs/walkthrough.md

 | ``--max-reads-per-alignment-start`` | Maximum number of reads to retain per alignment start position. |
 | ``-mbq`` | Minimum base quality required to consider a base for calling |

-###### MuSE

- Variant caller for normal-tumor sample analysis

-MuSe is a tool that calls somatic point mutations in normal-tumor sample pairs using a Markov substitution model for evolution.
-More information about the tool can be found in [MuSE variant caller tool page](https://bioinformatics.mdanderson.org/public-software/muse/)

 #### Annotators
 ###### SnpEff